 The second need—quickly generating a large volume of qualified leads—is met through executing driver campaigns.
 We define a driver campaign as a dedicated lead generation effort centered on one persona and one challenge.
 For The FDA Group, we often use trending industry topics as the campaign focus.
 Through testing, we also discovered that The FDA Group’s target audience responds best to information provided in both webinar and white paper form.

 Tools: What We Use to Generate New Leads

 We use a variety of HubSpot tools to execute driver campaigns for The FDA Group along with a few other third party tools that integrate with HubSpot, keeping all of The FDA Group’s data and leads in one easily accessible place.

 Campaign Tool: This tool helps keep us organized.
 With it, we’re able to make sure all campaign assets (emails, pages, posts, etc.) are all in one place.
 We also create tracking URLs from the campaign tool, which we use for paid advertising for the campaign.

 Landing Pages and Forms: We’ve got to collect lead information, so we use HubSpot’s landing page and form tool to present our webinar and white paper offers, send follow-up emails, and deliver the offers.

 Source: FDA Group

-Email: We always invite existing leads and clients as The FDA Group often gets repeat business.
+Email: We always invite existing leads and clients to webinars as The FDA Group often gets repeat business.